Isoparametric foliations, diffeomorphism groups and exotic smooth structures: Isoparametric foliations on homotopy spheres

 \section{Isoparametric foliations on homotopy spheres}

-Recall that a \emph{homotopy $n$-sphere} $\Sigma^n$ is a closed smooth manifold which has the homotopy type of $\sphere^n$.
-It is well-known (cf. \cite{JW08}) that $\Sigma^n$ is always homeomorphic to $\sphere^n$, but not always diffeomorphic in general, in which case $\Sigma^n$ is called an \emph{exotic sphere}.
-For $n\leq6$ and $n\neq4$, there are no exotic $n$-spheres.
-In contrast, there are finitely many exotic $n$-spheres in infinitely many dimensions $n\geq7$.
-Henceforth, it suffices to consider homotopy $n$-spheres for $n\geq7$.
+In order to prove Theorem \ref{main thm}, it suffices to consider homotopy $n$-spheres for $n\geq7$, since there are no exotic $n$-spheres for $n\leq6$ and $n\neq4$.
 In this case, the group $\Theta_n$ of h-cobordism classes of oriented homotopy $n$-spheres (always isomorphic to the group $\Gamma_n$ of oriented twisted $n$-spheres) is isomorphic to the mapping class group $\pi_0\Diff^+(\mathbb{S}^{n-1})$ by (cf. \cite{Ce70})

 Note that $\Sigma_{\phi}$ depends only on the isotopy class of $\phi\in\Diff^+(\mathbb{S}^{n-1})$.